vladest/tempsQML/README.md

 Weather map is using OpenWeatherMap QtLocation plugin which is written for this app It will be available later

-If some have better udea on UI/UX you are welcome :)
+If some have better idea on UI/UX you are welcome :)